doitintl/iris3/README.md

 * *Security Admin* OR *Organization Administrator*  to allow Iris app engine service account to use the above role
 * *Logs Configuration Writer* to create an organization log sink that sends logs to PubSub

-On the project where Iris3 is deployed, you will need Owner or these roles:
+On the project where Iris is deployed, you will need Owner or these roles:

 * *Project IAM Admin* to set up the custom role as mentioned above.
 * *App Engine Admin* to deploy to App Engine.